 Bone broth may warm your belly, but there’s no evidence that it will cure your cold.
 If there are immune-boosting effects, they could come from the vegetables used in its preparation.

-Claim #4: Bone Broth Is Good for Your Gut
+Claim #4: It’s Good for Your Gut

 Advocates claim bone broth is good for digestion and therapeutic for leaky gut syndrome — a condition in which substances can leak from your intestines into your blood.